Muchalls Castle: Policies and estate

 The castle is perched near the apex of a large knoll overlooking the North Sea with a forest policy (woodland surrounding a large estate) of very old sycamore, elm and beech trees forming the northern and eastern policy boundaries.
 These trees form a canopy attaining 50 metres in height, and are the domain of rookeries of crow and jackdaw.
 There is a population of several hundred of these birds, which are commonly associated with other Scottish castles; in fact, the current owners have purchased a tangent northern parcel, which is known on historic maps as "Crow Woods" and is a similar forest of mature trees that house crow and jackdaw flocks.

-The south-eastern, southern and western exposures have a thinner lower woodland policy, historically to allow free viewing of the North Sea and expansive valley views to the south and west.
+The south-eastern, southern, and western exposures have a thinner lower woodland policy, historically to allow free viewing of the North Sea and expansive valley views to the south and west.
 The principal gardens are situated in a series of declining terraces on the western side of the castle.
 These gardens were studied by a historical landscape architect in 2001 and determined to be the original early 17th-century design, including enclosing drystone walls.
 Further evidence of the original design period is manifested by a subtle pattern in the western lawn nearest the castle, which has been documented to be undulations echoing an elaborate subsurface stonework pattern, a hallmark of the 17th-century garden plan.
 On the southern lawn, there is a rare species of tree known as the weeping elm.
 This specimen is one of the oldest in Scotland, measuring a height of 12 metres.
-There are a total of seven principal lawns summing to an area of 52300 sqft.
+There are a total of seven principal lawns summing up into an area of 52300 sqft.